Kate issues public apology as she takes blame for digitally altered photo

 Royal sources said the Princess of Wales made “minor adjustments” and that Kate and the Prince of Wales wanted to offer an informal picture of the family together for Mother’s Day.

-“This was an amateur, family photograph taken by the Prince of Wales.
-Their Royal Highnesses wanted to offer an informal picture of the family together for Mother’s Day,” the source said.

-“The Princess made minor adjustments as she shared in her statement on social media, the Wales family spent Mother’s Day together and had a wonderful day.”
+The source added: “The Wales family spent Mother’s Day together and had a wonderful day.”

+Kate was later spotted leaving Windsor in a car with William as he was driven to the Commonwealth Day service in London.

+The princess was not attending the service, but was understood to have a private appointment.

 Despite calls for the original to be published, Kensington Palace said it would not be reissuing the unedited photograph of Kate and her children.